stevenchen3/config-my-mac/docs/shortcuts.md

 ## Mac Terminal

+Letters are shown capitalized for readability only.
+Capslock should be off.

 | Key/Command | Description |
 | ----------- | ----------- |
 | Ctrl + A   | Go to the beginning of the line you are currently typing on.
 This also works for most text input fields system wide.
 Netbeans being one exception |